 *previous heart attack, angioplasty, stent or bypass surgery

-WHO PERFORMS THE PROCEDURE?
+WHO PERFORMS THE Test?

 You will lie on your back on the CT table and EKG electrodes will be placed on your chest to monitor your heart rate.
 The CT table will move in very small increments every few seconds and take pictures.
 You will be asked to hold your breath for a moment and hold perfectly still.
 You will be left alone in the room; however, the technologist will watch you through a window and you will be able to speak to him or her.